johnbeve/PHI-696/Project-1/README.md

 3. Let V be the vocabulary of first-order logic consisting of a binary relation P and a unary relation F. Interpret P(x,y) as “x is a parent of y” and F(x) as “x is female.”
 Where possible define the following formulas in this vocabulary; where not possible, explain why:

   ```(a)  B(x,y) that says that x is a brother of y
+  - For all relationships where x is a brother of y, x cannot be female.
+    ∀B(x,y)¬F(x)

   (b)  A(x,y) that says that x is an aunt of y
     - All aunts A(x) are female F(x) and are the sister to the existence of parent z in the relation P(z,y).